 RECENT AND UPCOMING EVENTS

-- Presenting a paper at the A-MODE International Conference: Approaches to Multimodal Digital Environments: from theories to practices (20-22 June 2019 - Rome, Italy).
+- Paper at the A-MODE International Conference: Approaches to Multimodal Digital Environments: from theories to practices (20-22 June 2019 - Rome, Italy).

 UNESCO CHAIR KEYNOTE AT THE OPEN ACCESS WEEK